integreat-io/integreat-transformers/README.md

 - All other types returns `undefined

-Date also have a few options (operands) for formatting a date (when going to a service), or parsing a date (when coming from a service):
+Date also have a few options (operands) for formatting a date (when going to a service), or parsing a date (when coming from a service), and to modify the date itself (before formatting or after parsing):

 - `format`: [A Luxon format](https://moment.github.io/luxon/#/parsing?id=table-of-tokens)
   to use for parsing (from service) and formatting (to service)